tliron/prudence/TUTORIAL.md

         context.contentType = 'application/json';
     };

-The name of this function, "present", is required by Prudence.
+The name of this exported function, "present", is required by Prudence.
 The "functions" property in the representation in `resource.js` uses a call to "require" to hook to functions with specific names.
-(We'll get to the other optional hooks later on in this guide.)
+(We'll get to the other optional hooks later on in this tutorial.)

 Now, edit your `myapp/router.js` with this code: